…and it’s only getting worse. Bin, by the way, means “son of” in Arabic.

 What else do we know?

-We know that the house of Saud is Sunni in a neighborhood bordered by predominantly Shia.
-In their neck of the woods they are, therefore, the minority.
-Kinda like the Israelis.
+We know that the house of Saud (the Royal family that is) are unpopular in the country.
 Thus far, they’ve managed to keep things together though constant skirmishes with their neighbours keep popping up.
 Notably Yemen.
 Any dissent within their own borders has been met with a combination of brutal crackdowns and, as mentioned, a giant welfare system.
 People who’re fed well tend not to complain.

 Importantly, the Wahhabi sect tolerates other religious or ideological beliefs in the same way you and I’d tolerate a cockroach on our kitchen bench: Not so much.